lifewatch/sdmpredictors/README.md

 [![Coverage Status](http://codecov.io/github/lifewatch/sdmpredictors/coverage.svg?branch=master)](http://codecov.io/github/lifewatch/sdmpredictors?branch=master)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/sdmpredictors)](https://CRAN.R-project.org/package=sdmpredictors)

+:warning: Note that we are currently working on an update of the Bio-ORACLE layers.
+A new release (v2.1) will be available by the end of August, and the sdmpredictors package will incorporate these new layers. :warning:

 # sdmpredictors: a compilation of species distribution modelling predictors data

 An R package to improve the usability of datasets with predictors for species distribution modelling (SDM).